CHAPTERS 24-26

 “You’re going to want to pick that up.”

-James snapped his head up to see a security guard, blond, toned, an easy determination about him.
+James snapped his head up to see a security guard, blond, toned, a countenance of easy determination.
 Steven Alder.
 James’ attention touched first on the Larkspur security guard uniform and then the gun in Alder’s hand.
-James’ phone quieted, and James stood up, backing away from both the missed call and the uniform as Alder raised his weapon.

 “What are you doing?”
 James tripped backward over a seat left between the counters as Alder advanced.
 “Alder what are you doing?”